xero-one/my-cv-md/README.md

             </li>
             <li>
                 <h4>
-                    Worked with a clientele base of 50+ people providing quality service 5days out the week
+                    Worked with a clientele base of 50+ people providing quality service 5 days out the week
                 </h4>
             </li>
             <li>